vipulnaik/diet-exercise-health/events/2025/2025-01-22-blood-tests.md

 ### Resumption of some exercises on 2025-01-23

-On 2025-01-23, I resumed jogging (going out for it) and also did humming-with-intermittent-pauses.
+On Thursday 2025-01-23, I resumed jogging (going out for it) and also did humming-with-intermittent-pauses.
 I skipped hand gripper exercises.
 I also didn't do standing-on-one-leg-with-eyes-closed and standing-on-toes-with-eyes-closed exercises, but that's just because